 Because it’s not believable.

 The strongest brands are rooted in emotion, and health care is an inherently emotional product to sell.
 In its purest form, it’s about the dazzling moment your first child is born; the nervous optimism when your father survives a stroke; the way your life comes into sharp focus at the news that the cancer hasn’t come back.
 Why, then, do we strip hospital advertising of its emotion and talk about health care like we’re selling cars?
-(Even citing “Rated #1 by JD Powers & Associates.”)
+(Does “Rated #1 by JD Powers & Associates” come to mind?)

 Let’s stop the madness and start doing it right.
 Let’s remember who we’re marketing to.
 Our audience is the patient, the nervous mother of three who just found a lump in her breast and is looking for information that gives her hope.
 The daughter whose father has a hip that just doesn’t work very well any more.
 Real people with real worries.

-Because in the end it’s not about rankings, technology or quality measures.
-It’s about making a real connection between the patient’s life and your care.
-You can amuse them, entertain them, bring them to tears—just don’t bore them.
+Because in the end it’s not about rankings, technology, or quality measures.
+It’s about making a Real Connection™ between the patient’s life and your care.
+You can amuse them, entertain them, bring them to tears — just don’t bore them.